Dimple96-web/React/Notes/JNotes.md

 Creating a function using function keyword is a function statement.
 It is same as Function statement.

 # Callback Functions in JS and Event Listeners

+1. What is callback functions in javascript
+   Take a function inside another function and that is known as callback function.
+Gives us the async feature in JS.
+JS is a sync and single threaded function.
+It does everything in an order with a single thread.
+   Example: setTimeout function
+2. Blocking the main thread
+   Call stach is a main thread.
+If something blocks the call stack then it is said to block the main thread.
+Always use the async operations.
+3. Power of callbacks
+   When we write the code we should not block the main thread.
+The processing of it might take a lot of time.
+Callback is used to solve this issue along with async operations.
+4. Deep about Event Listeners
+   Process some process if the event is occured.
+Automatically the callback will be called in the call stack.
+5. Closures demo with event listeners
+   Closures can be used for data hiding.
+This will be visible only to the event callback.
+6. Scope demo with event listeners
+   Inside the scope the closures (lexical environment) will be present
+7. Garbagge Collection and removeEventListeners
+   Event listeners are heavy.
+It forms closures.
+It does not free the variable automatically.
+Hence its important to remove them.

+# Asynchronous Javascript and Event loops

+Call stack does only 1 thing at a time.
+For any given code

+1. For a given code a "Global Execution stack" is created and this is added to the call stack.
+2. If a function is called and "Execution stack" is added to the call stack.
+3. Call stack executes what comes inside it, it does not wait for anything.
+4. What if we want to wait and execute, call stack does not do that (does not have a timer).
+5. Browser => JS Engine => Call Stack => Code executes inside here.
+6. Web APIs (Super power of the Browser).
+Can be accessed through window object in the browser.
+   1. setTimeout - not a part of JS
+   2. DOM API (document. provides access to the DOM APIs)
+   3. fetch
+   4. localStorage
+   5. console
+   6. Location
+7. Event loop and callback queue - When a setTimeout is called the callback is stored till in the Web API environment the timer executes.
+Till then if the Global execution context is removed then somehow we need add this call back to the call stack.
+When the timer expires the callback is added to the callback queue.
+Event loop keeps checking the callback queue.
+Event loop keeps monitoring the callstack and callback queue.
+If it finds something then event loop adds this callback to the callstack.
+Then the callback is run and do the processing.
+Why is callback queue is required - For callback to have a chance one after another, nothing is missed.
+8. Microtask queue - Higher priority then the callback queue.
+Fetch callbacks goes inside the microtask queue.
+Promises callback and mutation observer go to this queue.

+# JS Engine Exposed

+1. JS is everwhere
+   Due to its runtime environment